skoglu/fullstack-projects/README.md

-🌐 Personal Website – Selcuk K
+🌐 Personal Website

 A personal website built using HTML and CSS.
-This project showcases my background, interests, and contact form.